Always Make Sure the Dentures Fit Your Teeth

-Check out what others are saying about our dental services on Yelp: Denture Relining Grand Blanc
+Check out what others are saying about our dental services on Google: Denture Relining Grand Blanc

 A soft reline involves the use of a liquid polymer that we layer into the denture to create depth and a cushion.
 This "cushion" will tend to be more comfortable than a hard reline and is a relatively quick procedure.
 In fact, patients can receive the soft reline chairside and avoid having to send the dentures to a lab and go several days with temporary dentures or nothing at all.